 |Seniors||91+ Credits||4th Year Graduate||22+ Credits|

-Registration will begin in March.
-All registration will take place via the Highlander Pipeline following the schedule listed below.
+All registration will take place online following the schedule listed below.

 |All NJIT & Non-Matric Students||March 30|

 Graduate and Doctoral students may begin registering at 5:00 AM on their scheduled day.